hepplerj/jasonheppler.org/_posts/2015-01-18-humanistic-approaches-to-data-visualization.md

 1870s and 1880s.
 You can select those years.
 You can look at places where communities go away and where they spring up -- and that's key.

-**What the map does is leads me questions.** It leads me to places on a map that may be overlooked by historians.
+**What the map does is lead me to questions.** It leads me to places on a map that may be overlooked by historians.
 Some of these places no longer exist; they, quite literally, are removed from the historical record.
 Some of these places are mining camps -- they exist only for a year